TL;DR

 User research analysis is the process of reviewing the collected user data through qualitative and quantitative analysis methods to uncover actionable insights.

-How do I analyze user data?
+How do you analyze UX research data?

-To analyze user data, employ different research analysis methods such as content analysis and thematic analysis for qualitative data, and, t-tests and regression analysis for quantitative data.
+To analyze user data, employ different research analysis methods such as content analysis and thematic analysis for qualitative data, and t-tests and regression analysis for quantitative data.

-How long does analyzing user research take?
+How does Maze ease the user research analysis?